-Sherman Dillard completed his 10th year with the University of Iowa men’s basketball staff bringing a wealth of expertise on and off the court.
+Sherman Dillard is in his 14th year with the University of Iowa men’s basketball staff bringing a wealth of expertise on and off the court.

-Dillard has helped mentor nine Hawkeyes to All-Big Ten status during his tenure, including five first team honorees: Roy Devyn Marble (2014), Aaron White (2015), Jarrod Uthoff (2016), Peter Jok (2017), and Luka Garza (2020).
-In addition to the all-conference accolades, Garza, Uthoff, and Jok were All-Americans.
+Dillard has helped mentor 12 Hawkeyes to All-Big Ten status during his tenure, including seven first team honorees: Roy Devyn Marble (2014), Aaron White (2015), Jarrod Uthoff (2016), Peter Jok (2017), Luka Garza (2020 & 2021), Keegan Murray (2022) and Kris Murray (2023).
+In addition to the all-conference accolades, Garza (twice), Keegan Murray, Kris Murray, Uthoff and Jok were All-Americans.
 Dillard helped develop frontcourt players Gabriel Olaseni and Nicholas Baer, who were each voted Big Ten Sixth Man of the Year in 2015 and 2017, respectively.
-He also helped coach seven All-Big Ten Freshman performers (Eric May in 2010; Melsahn Basabe in 2011; Aaron White in 2012; Jordan Bohannon and Tyler Cook in 2017; Joe Wieskamp in 2019; CJ Fredrick in 2020).
+He also helped coach eight All-Big Ten Freshman performers (Eric May in 2010; Melsahn Basabe in 2011; Aaron White in 2012; Jordan Bohannon and Tyler Cook in 2017; Joe Wieskamp in 2019; CJ Fredrick in 2020; Keegan Murray in 2021).

-Dillard has four decades of coaching experience, serving as a college assistant or head coach for 30 years.
+Dillard has four decades of coaching experience, serving as a college assistant or head coach.
 He spent his first 15 years as an assistant coach at three institutions.
 Dillard began his coaching career under Head Coach Lefty Driesell at Maryland, spending six seasons (1979-85).
 He helped coach the Terrapins to four 20-plus win seasons and six postseason appearances, including five NCAA Tournament berths.
 The 1980, 1984 and 1985 squads reached the Sweet 16, while the 1984 team won the ACC Tournament.

 He then spent three years at California (1985-88) under Lou Campanelli, who was his coach at James Madison.
 The Bears posted two third-place Pac-10 finishes and two NIT appearances during his tenure in Berkeley.
 After three seasons at California, he returned to the ACC and Georgia Tech for six seasons (1988-94).
 While in Atlanta, he helped Coach Bobby Cremins lead the Yellow Jackets to six winning seasons and postseason appearances.
 Georgia Tech played in five NCAA Tournaments, including the Final Four in 1990 and Sweet 16 in 1992.